Doctor Aunty: Deepak Budki

 Many years passed by.
 The circumstances took such a turn that

 Sarita could not become my life partner.
-She married a doctor and my contact
+She married a doctor, and my contact

 with the family snapped.

-and had a chance to talk with Sarita on the phone.
+After about a decade, I was posted to Delhi again and had a chance to talk with Sarita on the phone.
 She informed me that Dr Kamla Devi

 had passed away a few years back.
 I was shocked and severely dismayed.
-Without wasting much time I reached their
+Without wasting much time, I reached their

 Moti Nagar residence to express my condolences.
 The clinic was closed and